allfoxwy/UnitXP_SP3/README.md

 ### Targeting function

-This mod adds a targeting functiones to help you have a better TAB.
+This mod adds a few targeting functions to help you have a better TAB.

 Currently when continuously trigger these functions, you may experience a small lag between switching target.
 I believe this is because game needs a server communication to obtain Target of Target information.
 I wish I could find a better way in future.